 But why bother implementing ZTNA inside the office?
 Aren’t on-premises users inherently secure?
 After all, these are employees literally sitting at their desks inside the office; what’s the harm in giving them full network access?
 Unfortunately, in today’s cyberthreat landscape, even on-site users are targeted by phishing schemes, social engineering campaigns, and other nefarious tactics.
 Implementing ZTNA for on-premises users strengthens the authentication process and ensures the principle of least privilege is enforced, reducing the threat of unauthorized access and limiting what bad actors can accomplish should they manage to enter the system.

 When choosing a specific ZTNA solution, organizations that want to achieve Universal ZTNA should keep in mind that many ZTNA tools are built for the cloud and do not support on-premises deployment.
-The Cyolo zero-trust access platform, by contrast, was designed for all types of deployment scenarios and can even function in the offline or otherwise isolated environments common to OT and ICS.
+The Cyolo advanced secure remote access platform, by contrast, was designed for all types of deployment scenarios and can even function in the offline or otherwise isolated environments common to OT and ICS.
 Universal ZTNA, meaning zero-trust access for all users—internal and external, remote and on-premises—will not be the goal for every organization, but solutions like Cyolo make it a possibility for those that seek it.

 In any case, the completion of ZTNA deployment to all desired users is a laudable accomplishment and will bring many benefits in terms of both security and user experience.
 However, after the ZTNA rollout, organizations should continue to build and optimize their processes around access and control.
 Zero trust is indeed a journey, and there will always be tweaks and improvements to be made, even beyond the initial deployment and rollout.